paribytes/TeloQuest/README.md

 ## Requirements
 To run this pipeline, you'll need:
 1. **Controlled-data Access Authorization**: Follow the steps on [GDC](https://gdc.cancer.gov/access-data/obtaining-access-controlled-data) to get access to the controlled data (aka the BAM files).
 2. **GDC Download Token**: Required to download the controlled access data.
-Ensure that the token is in the same folder as the scripts.
+To download controlled-access data, ensure that the authentication token is stored in the same folder as the scripts.
+The token is valid for **30 days** from the date of download and can only be used once.
+For instance, if you use a token to download BAM files for the **TCGA-ACC** project, you will need a new token to download BAM files for the **TCGA-GBM** project.
+Additionally, you can only download files for **one project at a time**—requesting a new token will immediately invalidate the previous one.
+However, if multiple team members have access to the portal, each person can generate and use their own individual tokens at the same time.
 3. **samtools**: Required to generate BAI files for the corresponding BAM files
 4. **qmotif**: Download and install qmotif ([Documentation here](https://adamajava.readthedocs.io/en/latest/qmotif/qmotif_1_0/))
 5. **Java**: Required to run qmotif